 Dr. Sayed offered reassurance: “If we do the procedure in the office, medication may be given to help a patient relax.”
 Make sure to let your doctor know if you need help dealing with the stress of surgery.

-He also recommends being careful about postoperative bleeding: “Sometimes, wounds can bleed through a bandage in the first day or two, and it is helpful to limit physical activity in the first 48 hours after surgery to avoid this.”
+He also recommended being careful about postoperative bleeding: “Sometimes, wounds can bleed through a bandage in the first day or two, and it is helpful to limit physical activity in the first 48 hours after surgery to avoid this.”

-Dr. Sayed noted that it is important to prevent contractures, explaining, “In the long-term, a large wound may develop a tight or thick scar that can feel restrictive.
+Dr. Sayed noted that it is important to prevent contractures, explaining, “In the long term, a large wound may develop a tight or thick scar that can feel restrictive.
 It is important to increase activity and make sure to stretch the skin in the area each day after the first couple of weeks to make sure the skin around the joints stays mobile as it heals.”

 Get updates directly to your inbox.